unChaz/sci-fi-5e/srd/mechanics/combat.md

 #### Healing

 Unless it results in death, damage isn’t permanent.
-Even death is reversible through powerful magic.
-Rest can restore a creature’s hit points, and tek methods such as a _cure wounds_ spell or a _potion of healing_ can remove damage in an instant.
+Even death is reversible through powerful tek.
+Rest can restore a creature’s hit points, and tek methods such as a _cure wounds_ tek skill or a _potion of healing_ can remove damage in an instant.

 When a creature receives healing of any kind, hit points regained are added to its current hit points.
 A creature’s hit points can’t exceed its hit point maximum, so any hit points regained in excess of this number are lost.
 For example, a druid grants a ranger 8 hit points of healing.
 If the ranger has 14 current hit points and has a hit point maximum of 20, the ranger regains 6 hit points from the druid, not 8.

-A creature that has died can’t regain hit points until tek such as the _revivify_ spell has restored it to life.
+A creature that has died can’t regain hit points until tek such as the _revivify_ tek skill has restored it to life.

 #### Dropping to 0 Hit Points